Archer Daniels Midland Stock Analysis, Valuation (NYSE:ADM)

 Should you sell ADM stock?

-- Archer Daniels Midland's LTM Net margins were poor at 2.6%.
+- Archer Daniels Midland's Net margins were poor at 2.7% in the last twelve months.

 Archer Daniels Midland Related Company Stock Videos